 Design: Qualitative interview and focus group study.

-Setting: Eight UK support groups for parents of children who have chronic or acute health conditions and experience of paediatric emergency care.
+Setting: 8 UK support groups for parents of children who have chronic or acute health conditions and experience of paediatric emergency care.

-Participants: 17 parents, of whom 11 participated in telephone interviews (10 mothers, one father) and six in a focus group (five mothers, one father).
-Six parents (35%) were bereaved and 7 (41%) had children who had experienced seizures, including CSE.
+Participants: 17 parents, of whom 11 participated in telephone interviews (10 mothers, 1 father) and 6 in a focus group (5 mothers, 1 father), 6 parents (35%) were bereaved and 7 (41%) had children who had experienced seizures, including CSE.

-Results: Most parents had not heard of deferred consent, yet supported its use to enable the progress of emergency care research if child safety was not compromised by the research.
-Parents were reassured by tailored verbal information, which focussed their attention on aspects of EcLiPSE that addressed their priorities and concerns; including the safety of the interventions under investigation and how both EcLiPSE interventions are used in routine clinical practice.
+Results: Most parents had not heard of deferred consent, yet they supported its use to enable the progress of emergency care research providing a child's safety was not compromised by the research.
+Parents were reassured by tailored explanation, which focused their attention on aspects of EcLiPSE that addressed their priorities and concerns.
+These aspects included the safety of the interventions under investigation and how both EcLiPSE interventions are used in routine clinical practice.
 Parents made recommendations about the appropriate timing of a recruitment discussion, the need to individualise approaches to recruiting bereaved parents and the use of clear written information.

-Conclusions: Our study provided information to help ensure a challenging trial was patient centred in its design.
-We will use our findings to help EcLiPSE practitioners to: discuss potentially threatening trial safety information with parents, use open-ended questions and prompts to identify their priorities and concerns and clarify related aspects of written trial information to assist understanding and decision-making.
+Conclusions: Our study provided information to help ensure that a challenging trial was patient centred in its design.
+We will use our findings to help EcLiPSE practitioners to: discuss potentially threatening trial safety information with parents, use open-ended questions and prompts to identify their priorities and concerns and clarify related aspects of written trial information to assist understanding and decisionmaking.